MicrobeLab/scCulturePrec-data/README.md

 ## Model Weights
-The `model` directory contains the pre-trained model weights for the deep neural network and elastic net models.
+The `models` directory contains the pre-trained model weights for the deep neural network and elastic net models.

 ## Datasets
 The `data` directory contains single-cell morphological and spectral data.

+## Scripts
+The `scripts` directory contains scripts for data preprocessing.